masagrator/FPSLocker/README.md

   - `Delete settings` - it will delete file created by "Save settings" option
   - `Delete patches` - it will delete file created by "Convert config to patch file" option
 - `Display settings` - you can read about in previous section.
+- `Force English language` - If you prefer using English, this option will force overlay to use it.
+It is achieved by self-modifying executable, so after updating overlay to newer release it will be turned off.

 # Information about changing refresh rates in handheld mode